cpfarher/banking-api-demo/README.md

 Take in account that the by default the system pre-populate the Customer table.

+For run test in development env after a `yarn install` run `yarn test`

 ### TODO:
 * More tests - Not finished yet!
 * Add more validations on models - Not finished yet!
+* Add test env for test execution!

 ### OTHER TODO's:
 * Add Login and authorization for api